mscerts/hub/src/content/docs/vouchers/studygroups.md

 If you are interested, there will be a sign-up form here you can use to register when the Study Groups start.

-When do the Study Group runs?
+When do the Study Groups run?

 | **Study Group Cohorts** | **Registration Start** | **Registration End/Program Start** | **Program End** |
 | ------------------- | ------------------ | ------------------------------ | ----------- |